 - Soaking through sanitary pads or tampons every hour for several hours

-The causes of menometrorrhagia are not well understood, but there may be factors that cause it.
+The causes of menometrorrhagia are not well understood, but some factors may cause it.
+Common menometrorrhagia causes are as follows:

 Tumors such as uterine polyps and uterine fibroids can cause excessive bleeding due to the pressure they put on the uterus and the blood vessels in these lumps.
 These types of tumors are usually benign or noncancerous.